History of money: History

-1000 BC – 400 AD
+1000 BC – AD 400

 First coins

 From about 1000 BC, money in the form of small knives and spades made of bronze was in use in China during the Zhou dynasty, with cast bronze replicas of cowrie shells in use before this.
 The first manufactured actual coins seem to have appeared separately in India, China, and the cities around the Aegean Sea 7th century BC.
 While these Aegean coins were stamped (heated and hammered with insignia), the Indian coins (from the Ganges river valley) were punched metal disks, and Chinese coins (first developed in the Great Plain) were cast bronze with holes in the center to be strung together.
 The different forms and metallurgical processes imply a separate development.

-All modern coins, in turn, are descended from the coins that appear to have been invented in the kingdom of Lydia in Asia Minor somewhere around 7th century BC and that spread throughout Greece in the following centuries: disk-shaped, made of gold, silver, bronze or imitations thereof, with both sides bearing an image produced by stamping; one side is often a human head.
+All modern coins are descended from the coins that appear to have been invented in the kingdom of Lydia in Asia Minor somewhere around 7th century BC and that spread throughout Greece in the following centuries: disk-shaped, made of gold, silver, bronze or imitations thereof, with both sides bearing an image produced by stamping; one side is often a human head.

 Maybe the first ruler in the Mediterranean known to have officially set standards of weight and money was Pheidon.
 Minting occurred in the late 7th century BC amongst the Greek cities of Asia Minor, spreading to the Greek islands of the Aegean and to the south of Italy by 500 BC.
 The first stamped money (having the mark of some authority in the form of a picture or words) can be seen in the Bibliothèque Nationale in Paris.
 It is an electrum stater, coined at Aegina island.
 This coin dates to about 7th century BC.

 Herodotus dated the introduction of coins to Italy to the Etruscans of Populonia in about 550 BC.

 Other coins made of electrum (a naturally occurring alloy of silver and gold) were manufactured on a larger scale about 7th century BC in Lydia (on the coast of what is now Turkey).
 Similar coinage was adopted and manufactured to their own standards in nearby cities of Ionia, including Mytilene and Phokaia (using coins of electrum) and Aegina (using silver) during the 7th century BC, and soon became adopted in mainland Greece, and the Persian Empire (after it incorporated Lydia in 547 BC).

 The use and export of silver coinage, along with soldiers paid in coins, contributed to the Athenian Empire's dominance of the region in the 5th century BC.
 The silver used was mined in southern Attica at Laurium and Thorikos by a huge workforce of slave labour.
 A major silver vein discovery at Laurium in 483 BC led to the huge expansion of the Athenian military fleet.